mozilla/nunjucks/docs/templating.md

 {{ "foo bar" | truncate(3) }}
 ```

-Truncate to 6 characters and append "?" to the end
+Truncate to 6 characters and append "?" to the end:

 **Input**